Some Cubans returning from Venezuela test positive for COVID-19

 The Sancti Spiritus provincial paper Escambray reported “the new case is a public health collaborator, from Venezuela who resides in Venegas, Yaguajay,” referring to another patient.

-The Trump administration claims Cuban public health professionals in Venezuela are security agents, but in the same breath says they are real doctors and nurses being trafficked and abused by their Communist-run government.
-Cuba vehemently denies that.
+The Trump administration claims Cuban public health professionals in Venezuela are security agents, but at the same time says they are real doctors and nurses being trafficked and abused by their Communist-run government.

-Other cases have been reported from other countries, but never in large numbers.

-Cuba has not reported how many of its health professionals battling the coronavirus at home and in more than 40 other countries have fallen ill but has said none have died.
+Cuba has not reported how many of its health professionals battling the coronavirus at home and in more than 40 other countries have fallen ill, but said none have died.
 Cubans returning from abroad are quarantined for 14 days.

 Most of the Caribbean island nation has been free of the disease for at least two months, but some cases continue to be reported in Havana and bordering provinces.

-There have been fewer than 3,000 cases and 88 deaths to date.
-(Reporting by Marc Frank; Editing by Dan Grebler)
+Cuba has reported fewer than 3,000 cases and 88 deaths to date.

+Reporting by Marc Frank; Additional reporting by Sarah Kinosian in Venezuela; Editing by Dan Grebler and Bill Berkrot